 If the Secret Garden does not sound like your Cup of tea and you cannot reconcile the Captivity issue then the best solution is to vote with your feet.
 There are plenty of similar attractions in Las Vegas and you can spend your time at them instead.

 Have Your Say

 Let us know your thoughts on the Secret Garden.
-We know some people feel passionately about the Captivity issue and we are happy to hear your thoughts on this, but keep it civil.
+We know some people feel passionatly about the Captivity issue and we are happy to hear your thoughts on this, but keep it civil.
 Aside from that if you enjoyed your trip to the Secret Garden let us know, or if there was something you didn’t like about the attraction feel free to share your thoughts.
 And as ever if you have any questions just fire away in the comments below.